Exploring the Capabilities of Gibbs Sampling in Pulsar Timing Arrays: Truncated Inverse-gamma Distribution

 To obtain a truncated inverse-gamma distribution, we take advantage of \emph{inverse-transform sampling} method.
 However, first, we need to find a normalization factor, $\text{Norm}$, for the truncated inverse-gamma distribution defined between the lower bound $\rho_{\text{min}}$ and the upper bound $\rho_{\text{max}}$:

-\autoref{norm} allows for calculation of the cumulative distribution function (CDF), which in turn can be used to find a distribution for $\rho_k$ given a uniform random number $U$ defined between $0$ and $1$ based on inverse-transform sampling method.
+Note that the above process can be repeated for all frequency bins. \autoref{norm} allows for calculation of the cumulative distribution function (CDF), which in turn can be used to find a distribution for $\rho_k$ given a uniform random number $U$ defined between $0$ and $1$ based on inverse-transform sampling method.
 This yields the following as the target distribution for the $\rho_k$ parameters: \begin{widetext}

 \end{widetext}